WrestleMania: 2020s

 WrestleMania 41 took place on April 19 and 20, 2025, at Allegiant Stadium in the Las Vegas suburb of Paradise, Nevada.
 While still roughly in mid-April, this is the latest April date for a WrestleMania, which subsequently marks the first WrestleMania to be held during Easter weekend.
 Following tradition, the WrestleMania Weekend festivities included a live WrestleMania SmackDown (including the André the Giant Memorial Battle Royal) immediately followed by the 2025 WWE Hall of Fame induction ceremony on Friday April 18, then on the afternoon of Saturday April 19, NXT's Stand & Deliver event.
 A post WrestleMania edition of Raw on Monday April 21 followed, with all WrestleMania week festivities concluding with the Tuesday April 22 episode of NXT.
 SmackDown, Stand & Deliver and Raw all took place at the nearby T-Mobile Arena near Vegas, whilst the Hall of Fame ceremony and NXT took place at the Fontainebleau Las Vegas in the BleauLive Theatre.
 The main event of Night 1 saw Seth Rollins defeat Roman Reigns and CM Punk, the lattermost of which main evented WrestleMania for the first time in his career, in a triple threat match with help from his new manager Paul Heyman, who betrayed both Reigns and Punk to align with Rollins.
 Night 2 saw John Cena, who had recently turned heel for the first time in 23 years, defeat Cody Rhodes to win the Undisputed WWE Championship and become a record 17 time world champion, breaking the record for most world championship reigns recognized by WWE.
 This was also Cena's last WrestleMania match due to his retirement from professional wrestling at the end of 2025.
 In other marquee matches, Jey Uso defeated Gunther to win the World Heavyweight Championship, Tiffany Stratton defeated Charlotte Flair to retain the WWE Women's Championship, and Iyo Sky defeated Rhea Ripley and Bianca Belair in a triple threat match to retain the Women's World Championship.

-WrestleMania 42 was to be held at the Caesars Superdome in New Orleans, which would have marked the third WrestleMania in New Orleans and at the stadium, after WrestleMania XXX in 2014 and WrestleMania 34 in 2018; however, on May 22, 2025, it was announced that New Orleans would no longer be hosting the event but is earmarked for a future WrestleMania.
-On June 7, 2025, it was confirmed that following WrestleMania 41's success, WrestleMania 42 would return to the Allegiant Stadium in Las Vegas for a second consecutive year, scheduled for April 18 and 19, 2026.